MDolanCode/Portfolio/portfolio.markdown

 ### Project Description
 Anime Quotes! was built with the anime lover in mind and displays quotes on the screen.
 Every time you open the app or pull down to refresh, new anime quotes will appear.
 This app also has accessibility built-in to it and utilizes the VoiceOver Z gesture.

-This app will be released soon to the app store, and the code can be view here on [GitHub](https://github.com/mdolancode/Anime-Quotes)!
+This app is available on the [App Store](https://apps.apple.com/us/app/anime-quotes/id1595682340), and the code can be viewed here on [GitHub](https://github.com/mdolancode/Anime-Quotes)!

 **My role:** Sole iOS Developer
 **Languages:** Swift